EmmaRubiH/WinterQuiz/README.md

 ### Home/Start page

-* This is a welcome page, whit information about the quiz.
+* This is a welcome page, with information about the quiz.
-* This section provides a clickabel button there users can see to clickabel buttons with text Start and Info.
+* This section provides a clickable button where users can see clickable buttons with text Start and Info.

 ![header](/assets/image/header.png)